DallanQ/race_for_the_galaxy/Manual.md

 ## OVERVIEW (page 1)

-In Race for the Galaxy, players build galactic civilizations by game cards that represent worlds or technical and social developments.
+In **Race for the Galaxy**, players build galactic civilizations by game cards that represent worlds or technical and social developments.

 Each round consists of one or more of five possible phases.
 In each round, each player secretly and simultaneously chooses one of seven different action cards and then reveals it.
 Only the selected phases occur.
 For these phases, every player performs the phase’s action, while the selecting player(s) also get a bonus for that phase.